rstyczynski/CacheApp/README.md

 -Dtangosol.coherence.cacheconfig=META-INF/trivial-cache-config.xml
 ```

+Note that cluster configuration is moved to WebLogic.
+There is no tangosol-override.xml file anymore.

 ## 4. Restart Application and Cache servers

 To register $DOMAIN/lib packages and JVM arguments, restart application and storage nodes.